brunoslr/truco-backend/README.md

 5. 3s, 2s, Aces, Kings, Jacks, Queens, 7 of Spades, 7 of Clubs, 6s, 5s, 4s

 ### Objective
-The objective is to win rounds (hands) and accumulate points.
+The objective is to win hands and accumulate points.
 The first team to reach 12 points wins the game.

 ---